-- Flip Sync functionality support
+- · Flip Sync functionality support

 - Support for multiple Macrovision clients

 - Simplified Video Mirror feature controls

+- 2. Rotation is not supported on graphics cards based on the NVIDIA TNT, TNT2 or Vanta product families.

 TV Screen Size Support

 Depending on the TV encoder used, Release 40 supports the adjustment of the TV screen up to a DVD-optimal mode.
 This setting is accessible through the NVIDIA Display control panel.